-Our Centre for Academic Success is offering a range of support and advice online and in-person on topics such as academic writing, English language, assignment planning, dissertations, study skills, referencing, computing, maths and statistics.
+Our Centre for Academic Success offers a range of support and advice online and in-person on topics such as academic writing, English language, assignment planning, dissertations, study skills, referencing, computing, maths and statistics.
 Online 1:1 tutorials are available for you to discuss your work with one of our friendly expert tutors over MS Teams or email, and our popular group workshops are being scheduled both on-campus and online.
 On our resource page in Moodle you will find videos, study guides and advice to help with assignments, studying and making the most of your time at BCU.

 The team is also offering an online Moodle course; the Success course, which provides guidance and advice around academic writing, study skills and numeracy topics.

 The Disability Support Team offers face-to-face appointments and drop-ins, but if you prefer to chat to us online via telephone, email or MS Teams, we can do that too.
 Our dyslexia screening and diagnostic services will be provided face-to-face only.

 The team can support with online teaching and assessments too, including advice on using assistive software like My Computer My Way from AbilityNet.

 Students can access the full range of services - wellbeing, mental health, counselling and cognitive behaviour therapy - from Monday to Friday, 9am to 5pm, with members of our Mental Health and Wellbeing Team located at both our City South and City Centre campuses.

 You can contact the team on 0121 331 5188 during office hours or email email@example.com if you have any questions about our service or accessing support.
 The team will endeavour to respond to your email within one working day.

 Our specialist childcare adviser can provide confidential advice on a range of childcare issues to suit your situation, including child care options, funding, benefits, applying for schools and emergency child care.